dashpay/docs/docs/user/developers/integration.rst

    that this data is not part of the calculated hash and is provided for convenience.

-See the `v0.13.0 transaction types integration documentation (PDF) <https://github.com/dashpay/docs/raw/master/binary/integration/Integration-Resources-Dash-v0.13.0-Transaction-Types.pdf>`__ for worked examples of each transaction type.
+See the `transaction types integration documentation (PDF) <https://github.com/dashpay/docs/raw/master/binary/integration/Integration-Resources-Transaction-Types.pdf>`__ for worked examples of each transaction type.